Assignment Help

 Topics to Avoid

-Certain topics, while genuinely important, are problematic for college-length problem-solution essays.
+Certain topics are problematic for college-length problem-solution essays.
 Avoid topics where the solution is impossible to specify (ending racism, stopping all crime, achieving world peace).
-Avoid topics so politically polarized that any solution reads as partisan rather than analytical (gun control at its most abstract, abortion policy).
-Avoid topics where the problem is already solved or widely recognized — unless you are arguing that existing solutions are insufficient and proposing a better one.
+Avoid topics so politically polarized that any solution reads as partisan rather than analytical.
+Avoid topics where the problem is already solved or widely recognized — unless you are arguing that existing solutions are insufficient.
 And avoid topics on which you cannot find credible academic sources.
-No sources means no evidence, and no evidence means your solution is opinion, not argument.
-Finding reliable datasets and sources is a real practical constraint — choose a topic where the data actually exists and is accessible to you within your research timeframe.

 Pro tip for topic selection: Search Google Scholar or your university library database using your proposed topic.
-If you can find at least 5 credible peer-reviewed articles or government reports within 15 minutes, the topic has enough academic coverage to support a college essay.
-If you are struggling to find even 3 sources, reconsider the topic before you invest further time in it.
+If you can find at least 5 credible peer-reviewed articles or government reports within 15 minutes, the topic has enough academic coverage.
+If you are struggling to find even 3 sources, reconsider before investing further time.

 The Two Structures of a Problem-Solution Essay: Block vs. Chain